Last Updated on February 13, 2024 by Carrie Stephens

 Psittacosis is zoonotic, meaning it can be passed to humans.
 If you handle a parrot with streaming nares and it’s later confirmed to have parrot fever, you may experience flu-like symptoms.

-Avian influenza is a form of flu that causes severe respiratory distress in birds.
+Avian influenza is a form of flu that causes severe respiratory distress.
 Avian influenza is contagious and frequently spreads among flocks of wild birds.

 Like all forms of influenza, “bird flu” frequently mutates.
 The most recent strain is the subtype H5N8, which shows symptoms outside of sneezing and discharge from the nostrils.
 These include: